Last updated on November 13th, 2022 at 03:48 pm

 Plus, the body doesn’t typically move in such a linear fashion as you are forced to do by the leg extension machine.

 Additionally, there is a lot more core involvement when you use a barbell to do hip thrusts.

 And don’t forget that the leg extension machine only has limited weight and some people may find it quite uncomfortable.

 You’re obviously looking for great ways to build your glutes, and I applaud you for that.
 So, please take a moment to look through the following glute workout program.
 You’ll train twice a week, 4 weeks in total, while using 36 glute-specific exercises to get a stronger, rounder, and firmer butt.
-You can learn more in my Unlock Your Glutes Review.
+You can learn more in my personal review of the Unlock Your Glutes workout program.

 Hi, I’m Partha, owner and founder of My Bodyweight Exercises.
 I am a Level 3 Personal Trainer and Certified Strength & Conditioning Specialist through the Register of Exercise Professionals, United Kingdom.
 I have been a regular gym-goer since 2000 and coaching clients since 2012.
 My aim is to help you achieve your body composition goals.